bellodox/trucker-wiki-content/Rails-3.md

 # Rails 3.x

-This quickstart will get you going with Rails 3, deployed to Trucker.
-The latest version of Rails is Rails 4.
-If you’re starting a new app, you’ll probably want to use Getting Started with Rails 4.
-For Sinatra or other Ruby apps, please see Getting Started with Ruby on Trucker.
+The aim of this guide is to walk you through the deployment of a Rails 3.x application.
+If you are starting with a new Rails project, we suggest that you follow our [[Rails 4]] guide.

 ### Prerequisites

-Basic Ruby/Rails knowledge, including an installed version of Ruby 2.0.0, Rubygems, Bundler, and Rails 3.
+Deploying a Rails app on Trucker requires a bit of basic knowledge on:

-Basic Git knowledge
+* Ruby, Rubygems, Bundler, and of course Rails 3
-Your application must run on Ruby (MRI) 2.0.0.
+* Git SCM

-A Trucker user account.
-Signup is free and instant.
+Additionally, you should have a Trucker account, have a look at our [[getting started]] section.

 ### Local workstation setup